Bishop (chess): Versus knight

 Knights and bishops are each worth about three pawns.
 This means bishops are approximately equal in strength to knights, but depending on the game situation, either may have a distinct advantage.
 In general, the bishop is slightly stronger than the knight.

 Less experienced players tend to underrate the bishop compared to the knight because the knight can reach all squares and is more adept at forking.
 More experienced players understand the power of the bishop.

 Bishops usually gain in relative strength towards the endgame as more pieces are captured and more open lines become available on which they can operate.
 A bishop can easily influence both wings simultaneously, whereas a knight is less capable of doing so.
 In an open endgame, a pair of bishops is decidedly superior to either a bishop and a knight, or two knights.
 A player possessing a pair of bishops has a strategic weapon in the form of a long-term threat to trade down to an advantageous endgame.
+Such an advantage of having both pieces is sometimes called having the bishop pair.

 Two bishops on opposite-colored squares and king can force checkmate against a lone king, whereas two knights cannot.
 A bishop and knight can force mate, but with far greater difficulty than two bishops.

 In certain positions a bishop can by itself lose a move (see triangulation and tempo), while a knight can never do so.
 The bishop is capable of skewering or pinning a piece, while the knight can do neither.
 A bishop can in some situations hinder a knight from moving.
 In these situations, the bishop is said to be "dominating" the knight.